Amy Likover, President, Gerstle Park Neighborhood

 Jim Draper, Web Editor, Bret Harte Neighborhood

-Former president of the Bret Harte Community Association, Jim started the association's website in 2005.
-He has been a Steering Committee member of San Rafael Heritage since its inception in 2015.
-A freelance video director of live event productions - many for Silicon Valley technology companies - Jim's work frequently takes him cross country and abroad.
-He also produces, directs and edits corporate image films, concerts and documentaries.
-Jim views his neighborhood work as a way to support his beliefs and by sharing his skill in technology.
-Jim and his wife have lived in San Rafael since 1989.
+Jim has been a Steering Committee member of the Fed for over 15 years.
+He has also been a Board Member of San Rafael Heritage since its inception in 2015 and manages their website.
+Former president and current steering committee member of the Bret Harte Community Association, Jim started that association's website in 2005, and fortunately turned it over to someone else!
+Jim is a freelance video director of live event productions - many for Silicon Valley technology companies.
+His work frequently takes him cross country and abroad.
+He also produces, directs and edits corporate image films and documentaries.
+Jim views his his skills in technology as a way to support neighborhood organizations.
+He and his wife have lived in San Rafael since 1989.

 Daniel Alm, Scribe, West End Neighborhood